LaboratorioSperimentale/Formazione-data_plumbers_corner/git/lesson_plan.md

 - if there is time: create and checkout a new branch

 ### Remote usage with GitHub (as a simple backup)
-- creating a repository in GitHub
+- importing your repository in GitHub
-- `git clone`
-- `git push`
+- `git push` (+ authentication yay)
 - `git pull`
-- if there is time: readmes and gitignores

-### Collaborative usage with GitHub
-- pull requests (opening, reviewing, merging)
-- if there is time: resolving merge conflicts
+### Bonus: adding some structure
+- README files
-- issues
+- .gitignores